Services for Distance Learners

 The cardiffunilib YouTube channel contains a set of short information literacy videos, for example "How to access electronic journals".

 Not sure what you need?
 Why not Ask a Librarian live?

-We are running a reduced service for the Bank holiday period.
+Our Ask a Librarian live chat service is available 9am - 5pm, Mondays - Fridays.
+Where we can offer chat beyond these hours, we will.
 Our status will indicate whether there is someone available to answer your query.
 You can find alternative ways of contacting us on the contact us page.